 Irrigation Controller Check

 Controllers, themselves, don't leak water.
 What they are is an electrical clock that tells the sprinkler valves when to release water through the sprinklers and for how long.
-What you're checking for when you look at the controller is to make sure that the programming is reasonable.
-Sometimes, for whatever reason, a sprinkler station (collection of sprinklers under one timer) loses its programming and goes on default, which may be totally the wrong schedule for your area.
+What you're checking for, when you look at the controller, is to make sure that the programming is reasonable.
+Sometimes, for whatever reason, a sprinkler station (collection of sprinklers under one timer) loses its programming and goes on default, which may be totally the wrong schedule for you.

-My water use audit team once found a small hotel whose controller was out of control, turning sprinklers on for hours at a time on Saturday, when sprinklers were required to be off.
-We reprogammed it to a more reasonable schedule and taught him how to do it.
-Subsequent calculations predicted he could save 75% of his water bill from that move alone.
+My water-use audit team once found a small hotel whose controller was totally mis-scheduled—turning sprinklers on for hours at a time every Saturday, when his water supplier required them to be off.
+He would have been fined if they'd caught it.
+We reprogrammed it to a reasonable schedule and taught him how to do it too.
+Subsequent calculations predicted he could save 75% of his water bill from that one move alone.

 Sprinkler Valves Check

-Locate and check each of your valve boxes.
+Next, locate and inspect each of your valve boxes.
 Are they flooded or dry?
 They should be dry.
 If they're wet, check them carefully for worn parts, loose wiring, or water leaking out between fittings.
-Post a red flag next to problem boxes and leave the cover off to come back to when this check is finished.
+Post an alert flag next to problem boxes and leave the cover off to come back to when this check is finished.

 Sprinkler Stations Check

 Once the controller and valves have been tested, it's time to start checking sprinklers.
 If you have a large landscape, you will need the help of another person—one to stay at or near the controller to turn stations on and off, the other to walk around the sprinklers, as they come on, and take notes.
-The walker should also be carrying little flags to mark whatever problems they find for later repair.
+The walker should also be carrying alert flags to mark whatever problems they find for later repair.

 Turn the stations on one by one.
 You will be looking for several indications of wasted water:

-- Water geysers - which indicate missing sprayheads.
+- Water geysers—tall spouts of water that indicate missing or broken sprayheads.

-- Floods around the base of a sprinkler - grass may need to be cut shorter or a short riser replaced with a taller one.
-Also could be an old valve that is not shutting off properly.
+- Floods around the base of a sprinkler.
+Grass may need to be cut shorter or a short riser replaced with a taller one.
+There could also be an old valve that is not shutting off properly, especially if a number of sprinklers in the same area are leaking.
 You might want to check the valve that supplies that sprinkler again.

-- Misaligned sprayhead - shoots water into a nearby obstruction or over the sidewalk or parking lot, instead of grass.
-Technically not a leak, just needs to be realigned.
+- Misaligned spray head shooting water into a nearby obstruction or over the sidewalk or parking lot, instead of watering grass.

-- Water spurts in the space between sprinkler heads - indicating a broken pipe (lateral line) that has already blown out the soil above it.
+- Water spurts between sprinkler heads—indicates a broken pipe (lateral line) that has already blown out the soil above it.